3x380V/SorpSim/README.md

 # Contributing

-No guidance offered at this time, but please share your changes!
+Note from nfette: No guidance offered at this time, but please share your changes!
+But you can [read the documentation](http://www.public.asu.edu/~nfette/SorpSim/)